makevoid/viem-erc-4337-nodejs-boilerplate/README.md

 # viem-erc-4337-boilerplate

-A Node.js application for experimenting with Ethereum Account Abstraction using Coinbase Smart Accounts / Solady Smart Accounts and the Viem library.
+A Node.js application for experimenting with Ethereum Account Abstraction using **Solady Smart Accounts** and the Viem library with comprehensive testing on local Anvil blockchain.

 ## What This Project Does